demisjohn/Microscope-Measurement-Tools/README.md

 [MMT-Choose-Cal-Pic]: http://fiji.sc/_images/c/cd/Microscope_Meas_Tools_-_Choose_Calibration_01.png
 [MMT-Annot-Line-Pic]: http://fiji.sc/_images/f/f4/Microscope_Meas_Tools_-_Draw_Meas_Line.png

-### Custom Calibration Functions
+## Custom Calibration Functions
-A custom function can be added to the list of available calibrations.
+A custom function can be added to the list of available calibrations (as opposed to a static scale value).
 A sub-folder is included showing an example of how to do this.
-The example is for a JEOL SEM (scanning electron microscope), and the function will load an accompanying text file to determine the scale of the SEM image.
+The example is for a JEOL SEM (scanning electron microscope), and the example function will determine the scale of the SEM image by parsing an accompanying text file.

 See the files in the sub-folder "*MScopeCals - custom function example*" for more info, and move both of the `*.py` files into the main *Microscope Measurement Tools* folder to see how they can be used.
 An example SEM image and TXT file from a JEOM 7600F SEM are included.

-## Contact
+# Contact

-Feel free to add Issues/feature requests, or even better, Fork the `git` repository and submit your own updates (see this [how-to](http://kbroman.org/github_tutorial/pages/fork.html))!
+Feel free to add Issues/Feature Requests, or even better, Fork the `git` repository and submit your own updates (see this [how-to](http://kbroman.org/github_tutorial/pages/fork.html))!

-Mar.
-2019, Demis D. John
+June 2019, Demis D. John